bkenndpngineering/Kinect_Skeleton_Tracker/README.md

 - [ ] Rename trackhands to trackbody, modify trackers to use new name

 ## Notes
-Braedon has built driver, need to install into OpenNI When running the coce, it displays all the data but claims an error and "invalid line," will disregard and move on to skeleton drawing
+When running the code, it displays all the data but claims an error and "invalid line," will disregard and move on to skeleton drawing
+The plan is to draw each line between joints as the same length, but change the angle of display and a fixed point. first fixed point will be the torso, at 0,0 or something